Women Deliver 2026 Conference Sponsored Positions opportunity

 • Saturday 25 April: Travel to Melbourne (earlier if from remote areas)

-• Sunday 26 April: Indigenous Pre-conference Gathering
+• Sunday 26 April: Pre-conference gatherings (details TBC)

 • Monday 27 – Thursday 30 April: Women Deliver Conference